accanto-systems/marketplace/vnfs/ip-pbx/Readme.md

 ![Overview](/vnfs/ip-pbx/images/overview.PNG)

 The picture above shows the various external lifecycle manager capabilities of the VNF that can be used by other VNFs or require input from other VNFs for it to work.
+These are described in more detail below.

 ## Infrastructure